Gorilla-Lab-SCUT/Fantasia3D/README.md

 ## Todo

 - [x] Release the code.
 (2023.06.15)
+- [ ] Support the gradient accumulation technique for single GPU training.
 - [ ] Support the VSD loss proposed by ProlificDreamer.

 ## Acknowledgement